Categories of Caesarean Section

 - Cold/light touch to T4 bilaterally

-- Check sacral sparing; confirm before incision
+- Check sacral sparing, confirm before incision

 - Be vigilant for rapid cephalad spread/high spinal symptoms